COMP 3711: Applied Artificial Intelligence

-Students investigate AI algorithms that are used in wide application areas.
+Students investigate non-deterministic computer algorithms that are used in wide application areas but cannot be written in pseudo programming languages.
+Non-deterministic algorithms have been known as topics of machine learning or artificial intelligence.
 Students are introduced to the use of classical artificial intelligence techniques and soft computing techniques.
-Classical artificial intelligence techniques include knowledge representation, heuristic algorithms, rule based systems, and probabilistic reasoning.
+Classical artificial intelligence techniques include knowledge representation, heuristic algorithms, rule-based systems, and probabilistic reasoning.
 Soft computing techniques include fuzzy systems, neural networks, and genetic algorithms.
-Students learn the basic concepts of machine learning and the difference between supervised and unsupervised learning.
-Students apply machine learning algorithms to solve real-life problems.
+Students will be able to connect and apply a depth and breadth of knowledge in Artificial Intelligence to a wide domain of complex problems beyond Computing Science.

 Learning outcomes

-- Examine the major areas and challenges of AI.
+- Critically examine the major areas and challenges of AI, and consider how the field is evolving.

-- Distinguish problems that are amenable to solution by AI methods, and which AI methods may be suited to solving a given problem.
+- Integrate knowledge from diverse stakeholder fields to identify problems that are amenable to solution by AI methods, and demonstrate appropriate AI methods best suited to solving a given problem.

 - Formalize a given problem in the language/framework of different AI methods.

-- Apply basic AI knowledge and algorithms to solve problems.
+- Implement basic AI algorithms to approximate and represent phenomenon and solve complex contemporary problems.

 Note: Knowledge of a programming language, such as Java, will be helpful.